Last updated: Sep-12-2024

 For small videos, where all of the derived files combined are less than 60 MB, you can deliver the transformation URL on the fly (instead of as an eager transformation), but this should be used only for demo or debugging purposes.
 In a production environment, we recommend to always eagerly transform your video representations.

-The adaptive streaming files for small videos (where all of the derived files combined are less than 60 MB) are derived synchronously if you do not set the asynch parameter.
+The adaptive streaming files for small videos (where all of the derived files combined are less than 60 MB) are derived synchronously if you do not set the async parameter.
 Larger videos are prepared asynchronously.
 Notification (webhook) of completion is sent to the

 eager_notification_url